cloudblue/connect-eaas-core/docs/tutorials/eventsapp/develop.md

 ```

-## Create a schedulable method to update the `OUT_OF_STOCK_SIZE` variable
+## Update the `OUT_OF_STOCK_SIZE` variable

-Let's add a schedulable method that will be scheduled to run once a day.
+Once your variable for tracking out of stock items is defined, create a schedule to automatically update this variable.
+The

-This method will get a random size from a list with all the available sizes
+following demonstrates how to create a method that will run and check for updates once a day.
+This method will get a random size
-and update the `OUT_OF_STOCK_SIZE` variable:
+from the list and update the `OUT_OF_STOCK_SIZE` variable:

 ```python hl_lines="1 3 20-43"